dave/wildernessprime/content/expeditions/great-himalaya-trail/food.en.md

 ![](https://res.cloudinary.com/wildernessprime/image/upload/w_800,dpr_auto/v1551710343/IMG_2289.jpg)

-Our logistic partner [Mactrek](http://www.mactreks.com/) will be arranging several supply packages to be delivered to us at [various points](/expeditions/great-himalaya-trail/itinerary-resupply/) along the route, but we'll have to carry ten days of food at several points.
+Our logistics partner [Mactrek](http://www.mactreks.com/) will be arranging several supply packages to be delivered to us at [various points](/expeditions/great-himalaya-trail/itinerary-resupply/) along the route, but we'll have to carry ten days of food at several points.
 Calorie density is essential, and ease of preparation is also important.

 We will be having a fast-and-light breakfast of an energy bar, 100g of trail mix and a hot coffee.
 Lunch will be easy to prepare - no stove needed - 100g of protein shake and an energy bar.
 Dinner will be a high calorie dehydrated backpacking meal with hot water, and a hot chocolate drink.
 We'll carry a bottle of olive oil which we'll add to dinner as a calorie boost.
 This should give us 2,673 calories for 560g.